 How does CPR differ from traditional Pivot Points?

 The traditional pivot points generally have one central pivot line surrounded by support (S1, S2, S3) and resistance (R1, R2, R3) levels.
-Central Pivot Range (CPR) consists of 3 levels (a central pivot point (pivot), a top central level (TC), and a bottom central level (BC)). usual support and resistance lines are above and below CPR as shown below:
+The Central Pivot Range (CPR) consists of 3 levels (a central pivot point (pivot), a top central level (TC), and a bottom central level (BC)). usual support and resistance lines are above and below CPR, as shown below:

-Finding Overall trend using CPR
+Finding Overall Trends Using CPR

 CPR can be used in finding trends.